Installation#

 Warning

-If QGIS 3.34/3.36 crash when you try to run the plugin, you may need to install the rtree package using the system package manager instead of using pip.
-More details can be found in blog Crash on QGIS 3.34/3.36.
+• [Linux]: If latest QGIS crash when you try to run the plugin, you may need to downgrade the rtree package.
+The detailed reasons and solutions can be found in the following blog post: Crash on Latest QGIS in Linux.

 Below is a brief guide for Ubuntu/Debian users: